This old house (of worship)

 The statuesque First Church of Woburn, watching over Woburn center, might symbolize the state of organized religion in America today.
 There’s no imminent danger of collapse.
 There will be no helicopter footage on the evening news.
 But time is definitely weighing, not helping.
 It’s a slow-motion problem unfolding over decades instead of hours.

 Once upon a time, Sunday was the “Lord’s day.”
 Nothing was open except drug stores and churches, so everyone went to church and donated pocket money while they were there.
 Some people donated a lot more than pocket money, and without even attending.
 Still others donated labor to keep their church physically intact.
-And so parishes could maintain their big, old, sometimes opulent, church buildings.
+And so parishes could maintain their big and old and opulent church buildings.

 Things are different now.
 Religious beliefs aren’t fading, but organized religion is indeed fading, and not just because our weekends are busier with jobs and youth sports.
 The reasons run wide and deep.
 It’s hard to find clergy now.
 Young people aren’t entering religious life as quickly as older members are retiring.
 Congregations are shrinking.
 Most Americans no longer belong to a church, synagogue or mosque.
 Church-goers make up less than half the US population for the first time since Gallup began tracking religion in America eight decades ago.

 Other organizations are thinning too.
 Social clubs and fraternal organizations are evaporating.
 Freemasonry is losing members.
 So are college fraternities and sororities.
 We just don’t congregate as much as before.
 The pandemic hasn’t helped.

 And so church funds are running low.
 But that’s okay.
 Churches have low overhead . . . don’t they?